alexanderdou/alexanderdou.github.io/_posts/2019-06-22-clutter-1-financials.md

 # How San Francisco (technically, Clutter is in LA) startups tend to spend money
 ## Aka a quick primer on CAC and LTV

-In Direct to Consumer (D2C) companies (for example, Quip, Casper, or Great Jones), the main metric is CAC— the Cost of Acquiring a Customer.
+In Direct to Consumer (D2C) companies (for example, Quip, Casper, or Great Jones), the main metric is CAC— the Customer Acquisition Cost.
 In the purest of sales company—a traveling salesman selling encyclopedias—your CAC is that salesperson's salary (and commission).
 Scale up and throw in Facebook Ads and Google AdWords and your CAC is a little more complicated.

 I don't believe there are any GAAP rules for how you calculate CAC, but lots of companies take that as a reason not to think about it.